Everything there is to know about rising Amazon FBA fees: What the fees are, and what impact they’ll have on your business (backed up with real math)

 Theory #5: Megasellers would do nothing, and continue selling $4 FBA books.

 Theory #6: A mass exodus of Amazon booksellers would get out of the business altogether.

 Did it happen?
 A: Yes.
 And I can prove it.

-In Part III of this series (posted next week), I’m going to prove with hard data that the number of Amazon booksellers has dropped dramatically.
+Using some data I obtained, later in this article I’m going to prove with hard data that the number of Amazon booksellers has dropped dramatically.
 And I’m going to reveal numbers as to what percentage of Amazon booksellers have left the business.

 So how much do Amazon sellers need to raise our minimum prices now?